Alignment-Lab-AI/Our-Projects/README.md

 ### [Axolotl Trainer](https://github.com/OpenAccess-AI-Collective/axolotl)

-A product of the Open Access AI Collective.
-This training wrapper aims to democratize AI by creating accessible tools, high-quality models, and an accessible framework with a more open and convenient system to use datasets of different formats, and include as much as possible in terms of compatiblity and interoperability with modern tecniques additionally inlcudes our custom packing and masking system which allows us to reduce the wall clock time of training by 2/3's and end with higher quality models as well!
+Helmed by [OpenAccess-AI-Collective](https://github.com/OpenAccess-AI-Collective) This training wrapper aims to democratize AI by creating accessible tools, high-quality models, and an accessible framework with a more open and convenient system to use datasets of different formats, and include as much as possible in terms of compatibility and interoperability with modern techniques
+Additionally includes our custom packing and masking system which allows us to reduce the wall clock time of training by 2/3's and end with higher quality models as well!

 ### [OpenChat](https://github.com/imoneoi/openchat/tree/master)